Community energy refers to the delivery of community-led renewable energy and energy efficiency projects.

 Community Energy Accelerator

-The RegenSW Community Energy Accelerator Project ran from June 2014 to June 2017 and incorporated the Devon Community Energy Accelerator Fund, administered on behalf of Devon County Council by RegenSW.
+The RegenSW Community Energy Accelerator Project ran from June 2014 to June 2017 and incorporated the Devon Community Energy Accelerator Fund.
 The fund provided over £62,000 of small start-up grants to community energy groups in Devon.
 A summary report of the Accelerator activity funded by Devon County Council is available here.

 A set of online checklists to help community energy groups look at business planning, community engagement, share offers, press releases, investment readiness and social media were also created.